- My Quick Links

 - You have no saved Quick Links

 The University of Illinois at Urbana Champaign was the first institution of higher education in the world to provide support services to students with disabilities.
-With a legacy of serving students with disabilities for over fifty years, the university has a much more diversified campus community in many respects.
+With a legacy of serving students with disabilities for almost 70 years, the university has a much more diversified campus community in many respects.

 - Reasons to Study Abroad

 - Rights and Responsibilities in Study Abroad Planning

 - Overall Physical, Attitudinal and Cultural Access in Your Chosen Country